andreashlarsen/ML-SAScombine/README.md

 We are working on making a GUI available, hence the folder GUI.
 However this is not available yet.

 ## Limitations
 * The program has only been tested on a limited number of datasets - so please assess the outcome critically.
 Feedback is more than welcome.
-Preferably via this GitHub page.
+Preferably via this GitHub page (under "Issues").
 * ML-SAScombine can be applied to SANS data, but resolution effects are not taken into account, which will inevitably lead to systematic errors.

 ## Credit